So you’ve got 3 weeks in Colombia…YEAH BUDDY!

 How to get to San Gil from Santa Marta?

-Go to the bus terminal and check to see if there are any buses from Santa Marta to San Gil.
+Go to the bus terminal (or online) and check to see if there are any buses from Santa Marta to San Gil.
 If not, just take the night bus to Bucaramanga (you’ll have to pass through there anyway), then buy another ticket to San Gil once you arrive in the morning.
 The total trip including the transfer will take around 13 hours—luckily these buses are quite comfortable!

 The next couple days are mainly for adrenaline junkies.
 If those types of shenanigans aren’t your thing, you could stay on the coast longer to do the four-day Lost City Trek (you might have to give up one of your beach days to make time).
 I haven’t done it myself, but I hear it’s special (albeit, very strenuous).